11 of the Best Day Trips from Avignon, France

 One of the must-do activities in Aix-En-Provence is to walk along the long 440m strip of Cours Mirabeau.

-You’ll treated the most vibrant part of city, adorned by Fontaine de la Rotonde, a large fountain with sculptures of lions and mythical creatures laid right next to its structure.
+You’ll treated to the most vibrant part of the city, adorned by Fontaine de la Rotonde, a large fountain with sculptures of lions and mythical creatures laid right next to its structure.

 The famous thoroughfare opens its huge market on Tuesday, Thursday, and Saturday with just about anything, from delicious foods to intricate art.
 This is where I found myself nipping away at some French cheese – I’m a typical tourist, I know!